 Ben has a background in Learning Disability Social Care and completed his Undergraduate Degree in Health and Community Care.
 He worked as a vocational assessor and then started lecturing in 2016.
-He achieved his teaching qualification (PGCE) in 2018 and an MSc Healthcare in Assistant Practitioner in 2021.
+He achieved his teaching qualification (PGCE) in 2018 and an MSc in Health and Wellbeing in 2021.

-Ben has research а interest in social and cultural diversity in education and the workplace.
+Ben has a research interest in social and cultural diversity in education and the workplace.
 He has also worked alongside Wakefield Healthwatch to promote compassion in the health and social care industry.